dtanner/dantanner/content/post/remote-work.md

 ## \*Sigh\*

-The idea for this article started when I entered the following two queries into Claude:
+The idea for this rant started with these questions:

 - What top five reasons are large corporations giving to justify their return to office shift?
 - What top five reasons are large corporations giving to justify offshore software development?

 At least for the offshore development, the first list item was money.
-It didn't even mention money in the return to office list.
+Money wasn't mentioned in the return to office list.

 To be clear, I'm not against offshore development.
-My belief is that it's short-sighted for a capitalist to treat any remote development differently.
-The hard part is that our industry is so immature that we can barely even *define* quality and productivity, much less *measure* it effectively.
-My hope is that there'll continue to be enough domestic remote jobs for good companies because they know it's a way to attract the best workers.
-I know how to get shit done from my home office, and I know how to [wash a dirty cat blanket](https://racketmn.com/minneapolis-mayor-frey-just-called-people-who-work-from-home-losers).
+I see it as a just a different style of remote work with a different set of advantages and disadvantages.

 ## Who cares what people want?